Seanl80/Who-wants-to-be-a-Billionaire/README.md

   }
   document.getElementById("money-count").textContent = "Money Won £" + moneyCount;
 }`
-- after deploying the website I noticed my win page video was taking 30 seconds to load.
+- After deploying the website I noticed my win page video was taking 30 seconds to load.
 This was different to when I was on my ide as that was an instant load.
 The video size was significantly larger than my other video graphics.
 Researching it I found the size could be a problem so I found an online compressor for free which reduced it.
 After checking this solved my problem.
+- Once I had moved my questions into a seperate json file I found a bug.
+Once I had answered the first question correctly it immediately took me to the win screen at the end.
+To get around this I had to reorder my code as I think only the first question was loaded when the quiz had began.

 ## Deployment